microsoft/openshift-container-platform/README.md

 27. addressPrefixes: IP range for the entire Virtual Network.
 Default is 10.0.0.0/14
 28. masterSubnetPrefix: Subnet for master, CNS, and infra nodes to be hosted.
 Needs to have enough IPs to support the number of nodes being deployed.
 Default is 10.1.0.0/16
 29. nodeSubnetPrefix: Subnet for applicaton nodes.
 Needs to have enough IPs to support the number of nodes being deployed.
 Default is 10.2.0.0/16
-30. clusterType: Specify whether a private or public cluster is to be deployed - value is either "public" or "private".
+30. masterClusterType: Specify whether the cluster uses private or public master nodes - value is either "public" or "private".
 If private is chosen, the master nodes will not be exposed to the Internet via a public IP.
 Instead, it will use the private IP specified in the next parameter.
 The default is public.
-31. privateClusterIp: If a private cluster is selected, then a private IP address must be specified for use by the internal load balancer for master nodes.
+31. masterPrivateClusterIp: If private master nodes is selected, then a private IP address must be specified for use by the internal load balancer for master nodes.
 This will be a static IP so it must reside within the CIDR block for the master subnet and not already in use.
-If a public cluster is selected, this value will not be used but must still be specified.
+If public master nodes is selected, this value will not be used but must still be specified.
 The default value is 10.1.0.200
-32. privateClusterDns: If a private cluster is selected, then a DNS name (FQDN) or private IP address must be specified.
+32. masterPrivateClusterDns: If private master nodes is selected, then a DNS name (FQDN) must be specified.
 This maps to the private IP address specified in the previous parameter
+30. routerClusterType: Specify whether the cluster uses private or public infra nodes - value is either "public" or "private".
+If private is chosen, the infra nodes will not be exposed to the Internet via a public IP.
+Instead, it will use the private IP specified in the next parameter.
+The default is public.
+31. routerPrivateClusterIp: If private infra nodes is selected, then a private IP address must be specified for use by the internal load balancer for infra nodes.
+This will be a static IP so it must reside within the CIDR block for the master subnet and not already in use.
+If public infra nodes is selected, this value will not be used but must still be specified.
+The default value is 10.1.0.201

 ## Deploy Template